BSc (Hons) Sport and Exercise Psychology

 - Customer services

-There are also a broad range of careers that are open to psychology graduates that build upon the knowledge, skills and expertise developed while studying, discover more career opportunities here: Psychology careers
+There are also a broad range of careers that are open to psychology graduates that build upon the knowledge, skills and expertise developed while studying, discover Psychology careers.

 Our BSc (Hons) Sport and Exercise Psychology course is accredited by the British Psychological Society (BPS).
 It follows the BPS curriculum, developing core knowledge, skills, and expertise required to underpin a career in psychology.